-Volunteers are the heart and soul of our organization.
-They give of their time and energy to bring the rehabilitative processes of integrated arts and creative writing to those that are incarcerated as well as those in marginalized communities with limited access to art.
+Volunteers give of their time and energy to support PAC in bringing the rehabilitative processes of integrated arts and creative writing to those that are incarcerated and to marginalized communities with limited access to art.
 We wouldn’t be as strong of an organization without our volunteers!
 We appreciate their dedication in helping us impact lives through the transformational power of the arts.

-There are many opportunities for volunteers to collaborate with the PAC, from applying to become a Guest Artist or Scholar to volunteering in our weekly programs in corrections to supporting our work in the Advisory Council.
+There are many opportunities for volunteers to collaborate with the PAC, from applying to become a Guest Artist or Scholar or volunteering in our weekly programs in corrections, to supporting our work in the Advisory Council.
 Volunteers support our mission in many ways, including teaching on site, administrative support, advising and mentorship, and support with grant writing and fundraising.

 Special Event Volunteers help with the coordination and implementation of special events, such as book parties, gallery openings, conference presentations, and more.
 These positions are available for the duration of the event or on an ongoing basis.